CT/CAT (Computed Tomography) Scan

 A computerized tomography or computed axial tomography scan is a simple, non-invasive procedure that studies the body by “slicing” the body onto thin sections.
 This allows imaging of all organs in great detail in order to detect any abnormalities.
 A CT is particularly helpful in diagnosing and monitoring diseases of the central nervous system, the chest, the abdomen, and the pelvis.
 It is not limited to these areas.

 The CT scanner is a circular doughnut-shaped apparatus that surrounds the part of you being tested.
-When the scanner is in operation, you will hear a variety of clicking and mechanical noises called “chirping” during your examination.
 This procedure is painless and quick.
 A contrast agent may be used for the area of study – oral, IV (intravenous), or both.

 The typical exam can take between from 5 minutes to 30 minutes.